phooky/Snap-Pad/doc/Serial API.md

 All commands sent to the Snap-Pad are terminated with a newline character ('\n').

-Unrecognized commands presently yield the spectacularly unhelpful message "ERR\n".
+Unrecognized or unparsable commands return the message "ERROR: " followed by a brief explanation of the problem.

 Standard Commands
 -----------------